fixlocatorresearch/fixlocatorresearch/readme.md

-# FixLocator: Fault Localization to Detect Co-Change Fixing Locations
+# Fault Localization to Detect Co-Change Fixing Locations

 <p aligh="center"> This repository contains the code for <b>Fault Localization to Detect Co-Change Fixing Locations</b> and the Page (https://github.com/fixlocatorresearch/fixlocator-public) that has some visualizd data. </p>